JDavisWASD/MTG_Collection_Tracker/README.md

 - Make the error message for adding a specific card specify style in collection
 - Selecting which currency to display
 - Display total price of all cards
-- Support split and double face cards
+- Search for and display backsides of transform and MDFC cards